Letzte SeedProd Nachrichten

 With that being said, let’s look at the steps for enabling maintenance mode in WooCommerce for your WordPress site.

-Before making any changes to your website, make sure you back up your site to avoid making any mistakes.
+Note: Before making any changes to your website, make sure you back up your site to avoid making any mistakes.
 For helps with this, see my guide on how to backup a WordPress website.
 This also helps make sure nothing breaks while you temporarily disable your WooCommerce store.

 Should You Use Code or a Plugin for WooCommerce Maintenance Mode?